BdR76/CSVLint/docs/readme.md

 Validate data
 -------------
-Validate data based on the meta data.
+Validate data based on the metadata.
 When you press "Validate data", the input data will be checked for technical errors based on the given metadata.
 The line and column numbers of any errors will be logged in the textbox on the right.
 It will check the input data for the following errors: